haborite/ku1255-firmware-modifier/README.md

 # KU-1255 Firmware Modifier

 A simple GUI tool for customizing the firmware of the **[Lenovo ThinkPad Compact USB Keyboard with TrackPoint](https://support.lenovo.com/jp/ja/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts)**.
 You can remap any key on the keyboard—for example, reassign the `Ctrl` key to the `Fn` key position in the bottom-left corner.

+In addition, several advanced customization features are available:
+- Multi Layers: Change key behavior when pressed together with the Mod key.
+- Key Macros: Replace combinations of Ctrl, Shift, Alt, and Win keys with a single key press.
+- Media Keys: Assign special functions such as volume control or media playback controls.
-You can also increase the TrackPoint speed beyond the limitation of Lenovo driver settings.
+- TrackPoint Speed: Increase the TrackPoint acceleration beyond the limits of the official Lenovo driver.

 Since all modifications are written directly to the keyboard's firmware, **no system-side configuration is required**.
 The layout remains consistent across all connected devices and operating systems.